Download the all-new Republic app:

 Advertisement

-European countries have begun slowly easing ir lockdowns, from barber shops reopening next week in Belgium to some schools starting up again soon in Portugal.
-But a raft of safety rules are being put in place, including reducing number of children in Belgian preschool classes and various forms of social distancing.
+European countries have begun slowly easing their lockdowns, from barber shops reopening next week in Belgium to some schools starting up again soon in Portugal.
+But a raft of safety rules are being put in place, including reducing the number of children in Belgian preschool classes and various forms of social distancing.

 “Every single one of those steps is fraught with challenges,” he said.